-Under the CAFTA-DR technical capacity building program, EPA has provided technical assistance to the Ministry of Environment and Natural Resources in El Salvador, on its national EIA permitting process.
-El Salvador’s enhanced EIA permitting process may serve as a model for Central America.
-A recent video, developed by USAID, highlights the significant progress made.
+Under the CAFTA-DR technical capacity building program, EPA provided technical assistance to the Ministry of Environment and Natural Resources in El Salvador, on its national EIA permitting process.
+El Salvador’s enhanced EIA permitting process serves as a model for Central America.
+A video, developed by USAID, highlights the significant progress made.

-EPA collaboration with the CAFTA-DR countries aims to improve and harmonize environmental regulations, policies, and procedures related to solid waste management practices.
-Such actions are expected to be accomplished through information exchanges and training, including:
+EPA collaborated with the CAFTA-DR countries to improve and harmonize environmental regulations, policies, and procedures related to solid waste management practices.
+These actions were accomplished through information exchanges and training, including:

 - courses on sanitary landfill inspection protocol and audits;

-- capture and potential use of methane gas as a clean energy source under the objectives of the Global Methane Initiative or contained generation of methane via anaerobic digestion or waste; and
+- a design plan to retrofit an open dump into a sanitary landfill, including the capture and potential use of methane gas, for use as a clean energy source (under the objectives of the Global Methane Initiative).

-EPA’s EC-LEDS assistance to Costa Rica is focused on institutionalizing its greenhouse gas inventory preparation process, in the transportation sector.
-The assistance may include support for improved emissions estimates for the transport sector, emissions standards, reduction of sulfur fuel levels, and economic benefit analysis.
+EPA’s EC-LEDS program provided assistance to Costa Rica on institutionalizing its greenhouse gas inventory preparation process, in the transportation sector.
+The assistance included support for improved emissions estimates for the transport sector, emissions standards, reduction of sulfur fuel levels, and economic benefit analysis.